Qowaiv/qowaiv-domainmodel/README.md

 ```

 ## Command Processor
-An approach often used when applying event sourcing is the [(command pattern)https://en.wikipedia.org/wiki/Command_pattern];
+An approach often used when applying event sourcing is the [command pattern](https://en.wikipedia.org/wiki/Command_pattern);
 every change on the domain(s) is triggered by a command, which is handled by
 a single command handler.